Humans-Machines/styleguide/html-css/README.md

 - Initiate variables the value is repeated at least twice and the value is likely to be updated
 - Use dash-cased variable names (e.g. `$my-variable`)
-- Store all variables in the `_settingss.vars.scss`
+- Store all variables in the `_settings.vars.scss`
 - Prefix variables with `_` (e.g. `$_my-variable`), if you want to put it inside a component file and only use it there